SpottedOwlet/MechaCar_Statistical_Analysis/README.md

 <h3> T-Tests on Suspension Coils  </h3>

+<h4> T-Test on Complete Dataset </h4>

 briefly summarize your interpretation and findings for the t-test results.
 Include screenshots of the t-test to support your summary.
+<h4> T-Test on Manufacturing Lot1 </h4>

+<h4> T-Test on Manufacturing Lot2 </h4>

+<h4> T-Test on Manufacturing Lot3 </h4>

 <h3> Study Design: MechaCar vs Competition </h3>